Buddy Punching Costs Employers Millions Annually

 When biometric clocks are used, the employee has to be physically present.
 This eliminates buddy punching.

-Iris or retina scans work like a fingerprint and are just as individual.
+Iris or retina scans work like a fingerprint and are just as an individual.
 Face scans measure the features of the face of the employees.
 These types of time clocks are more costly and are often more than many employers want to spend.
 One exception is when security is integrated with biometrics.

 More commonly used is fingerprints or hand scans.
 Fingerprint biometrics scans the surface of the finger and will often use various points on the fingerprint to identify the individual.
 Swipeclock’s fingerprint biometric clocks use a hash against the fingerprint characteristics.
 The fingerprint is then erased and only the hash is used to identify the individual.